Keep your sink looking great

 Downdrafts are ideal for those who have windows behind their cooking space allowing you to take full advantage of the view outside.
 An open-plan kitchen design, without an overhead rangehood, can also make it easier for guests to socialise in the kitchen and for you to interact as you cook.

 Steam expands as it rises so the closer you can extract, the less amount of airflow is required.
 This is what makes downdrafts quieter to run, as less speeds are required.
-We have models that rise up out of the bench when turned on, these models feature LED lights and can be recirculated (attached motor versions).
-Models in this version either come with a motor attached (IK53 & IK56) or require a remote motor (IK54, IK57 & IK60) Choosing a model with a remote motor will not only free up valuable cupboard space, but they’re also quieter to run and give you more ducting options.
+We have a model that rises up out of the bench when turned on, this model features LED lights and can be recirculated (IK56).

 We also have models that do not rise out of the benchtop (IK63, for remote motor).
-The model with an attached motor (IK62) can also be recirculated.
-While these models are more cost effective and discrete, they should only be installed with induction or ceramic cooktops – their lower profile would cause too much heat reduction with gas burners.
+Choosing a model with a remote motor will not only free up valuable cupboard space, but they’re also quieter to run and give you more ducting options.
+While this model is more cost effective and discrete, they should only be installed with induction or ceramic cooktops – their lower profile would cause too much heat reduction with gas burners.
 We’d recommend our models that rise up out of the benchtop in combination with gas cooktops.

 If you’re looking for the next level up, Flow-In’s are the answer to a streamlined kitchen look.
 The induction cooktop with built-in downdraft makes clunky rangehoods a thing of the past.
 The hob and hood integrated in one body enables a practical installation plus easy cleaning thanks to the detachable inner body.
 Downdrafts are often perceived as less effective which is not the case as it depends entirely on where the downdraft is located in relation to the cooking.
 The most effective rangehoods on the market, in our opinion, are the ones where the downdraft is positioned in the middle of the cooking area as it has to work less to extract fumes being positioned right at the source.
 In comparison, a canopy rangehood or ceiling rangehood have to work a lot harder to extract steam and cooking vapours in which case most people increase speed which in return increases the noise.